metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 Optional:

 - `endpoint_params` (Map of String) 'endpointParams' configures the HTTP parameters to append to the tokenURL.
+- `no_proxy` (String) 'noProxy' is a comma-separated string that can contain IPs, CIDR notation, domain namesthat should be excluded from proxying.
+IP and domain names cancontain port numbers.It requires Prometheus >= v2.43.0.
+- `proxy_connect_header` (Map of String) ProxyConnectHeader optionally specifies headers to send toproxies during CONNECT requests.It requires Prometheus >= v2.43.0.
+- `proxy_from_environment` (Boolean) Whether to use the proxy configuration defined by environment variables (HTTP_PROXY, HTTPS_PROXY, and NO_PROXY).If unset, Prometheus uses its default value.It requires Prometheus >= v2.43.0.
+- `proxy_url` (String) 'proxyURL' defines the HTTP proxy server to use.It requires Prometheus >= v2.43.0.
 - `scopes` (List of String) 'scopes' defines the OAuth2 scopes used for the token request.
+- `tls_config` (Attributes) TLS configuration to use when connecting to the OAuth2 server.It requires Prometheus >= v2.43.0. (see [below for nested schema](#nestedatt--spec--kuma_sd_configs--oauth2--tls_config))

 <a id="nestedatt--spec--kuma_sd_configs--oauth2--client_id"></a>
 ### Nested Schema for `spec.kuma_sd_configs.oauth2.client_id`